PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-09 11:15:13
+Last updated: 2024-04-09 11:15:49
-Random Quote: Career has been trouncing romance for years.
-It's like the Globetrotters versus the Generals: Career's sinking hook shots from half court, romance is just a bunch of slow white guys, who couldn't make it in the Italian league. - Ted Mosby
+Random Quote: Which meant for the first time in years, the world was wide open.
+Because kids, when a door closes... well, you know the rest. - Ted Mosby